-- the second applicant can establish that its product, although similar to the authorized product, is safer, more effective or otherwise clinically superior; - the MA holder of the authorized product consents to a second orphan medicinal product application; or the MA holder of the authorized product cannot supply enough orphan medicinal product.
+- the second applicant can establish that its product, although similar to the authorized product, is safer, more effective or otherwise clinically superior; - the MA holder of the authorized product consents to a second orphan medicinal product application; or

+• the MA holder of the authorized product cannot supply enough orphan medicinal product.

 A pediatric investigation plan, or PIP, in the EU is aimed at ensuring that the necessary data are obtained to support the authorization of a medicine for children, through studies in children.
 All applications for MAs for new medicines have to include the results of studies as described in an agreed PIP, unless the medicine is exempt because of a deferral or waiver.
 This requirement also applies when an MA holder wants to add a new indication, pharmaceutical form, or route of administration for a medicine that is already authorized and covered by intellectual property rights.
 Several rewards and incentives for the development of pediatric medicines for children are available in the EU.
-Medicines authorized across the EU with the results of studies from a PIP included in the product information are eligible for an extension of their supplementary protection certificate, or SPC, by six months (provided an application for such extension is made at the same time as filing the SPC application for the product, or at any point up to two years before the SPC expires).
-This is the case even when the studies' results are negative.
-For orphan medicinal products, the incentive is an additional two years of market exclusivity.
-Scientific advice and protocol assistance at the EMA are free of charge for questions relating to the development of pediatric medicines
+Medicines authorized across the EU with the results of studies from a PIP included in the product information are eligible for an extension of their supplementary protection certificate, or SPC, by six months (provided an application for such extension is made at the same time as filing the SPC application for the product, or at any point up to two years of market exclusivity.
+Scientific advice and protocol assistance at the EMA are free of charge for questions relating to the development of pediatric medicines.

 In March 2016, the EMA launched an initiative, the Priority Medicines scheme, or the PRIME scheme, to facilitate development of product candidates in indications, often rare, for which few or no therapies currently exist.
 The PRIME scheme is intended to encourage development of products in areas of unmet medical need and provides accelerated assessment of products representing substantial innovation reviewed under the centralized procedure.
 Products from small- and medium-sized enterprises may qualify for earlier entry into the PRIME scheme than larger companies on the basis of compelling non-clinical data and tolerability data from initial clinical trials.
 Many benefits accrue to sponsors of product candidates with PRIME designation, including but not limited to, early and proactive regulatory dialogue with the EMA, frequent discussions on clinical trial designs and other development program elements, and potentially accelerated MAA assessment once a dossier has been submitted.
-Importantly, once a candidate medicine has been selected for the PRIME scheme, a dedicated contact and rapporteur from the CHMP or from the Committee for Advanced Therapies, or CAT, are appointed early in the PRIME scheme facilitating increased understanding of the product at EMA's committee level.
+Importantly, once a candidate medicine has been selected for the PRIME scheme facilitating increased understanding of the product at EMA's committee level.
 An initial meeting with the CHMP/CAT rapporteur initiates these relationships and includes a team of multidisciplinary experts at the EMA to provide guidance on the overall development and regulatory strategies.
 PRIME eligibility does not change the standards for product approval, and there is no assurance that any such designation or eligibility will result in expedited review or approval.
 The aforementioned EU rules are generally applicable in the EEA.
-The United Kingdom left the EU on January 31, 2020.